Upekshe/simple-ldap-server/README.md

 ## How to use the Dockerized version

 Simply start the contianer by running ``docker run``.
 Container will start with the preconfigured configurations.

+To run with a different configuration just run the container with mounted locations